yarocruz/veg-head/README.md

 function, however, they contain an image, the address, phone number, customer rating, operating hours, and a link to the menu.

 The restaraunt search function also returns a map of the area and populates said map with markers respective to the results.

+## Structure

+The web application is built using a total of 5 apis.
+Edamam; for returning recipe data, Zomato; for returning restaraunt data, open weather map; for returning the coordinates of a user inputed location, google map api; to create a map for restaraunt search, and finally the native geolocation api to return the users location.